shivakumardhandapani/Computer-Vision/README.md

 # EECE5639-Computer-Vision

-This repository contains the project and report for the EECE 5639 Computer Vision course by Professor David Rosen at Northeastern University.
+This repository contains the project and report for the EECE 5639 Computer Vision course by Professor David Rosen at Northeastern University; class of Spring 2024.

 ## Course Topics covered